Determine your list criteria

 - When selecting is less than or is less than or equal to, the list will include contacts with an empty property and contacts whose property contains 0.

 Filter contacts by activities on their contact record.
-Activities include meetings, conversations, tasks, notes, one-to-one emails, and phone calls that have been logged in HubSpot and you can filter a contact based on the activity details.
+Activities include meetings, conversations, tasks, notes, one-to-one emails, and phone calls that have been logged in HubSpot.
+You can filter a contact based on the activity details.
 Learn more about using activity properties in a filter.

-For example, you can create a list of contacts who have had a certain type of activity on their contact record.
+For example, you can create a list of contacts who have had a call logged on their contact record.

 Filter contacts by the properties of a line item in an associated deal.